 Other specialists walked in and out writing down notes.
 ‘What is going on?
 What did I do wrong?
 Why are all these people invading our special moment?’

 I finally got a glimpse of Bella and… she looked ‘different.’

-An experience which is supposed to be special, was scary.
+An experience that is supposed to be special was scary.
 The room was silently chaotic.
 My father ran in (still behind the curtain) yelling, ‘What is happening?’
 My mom had gathered herself as much as she could and informed my dad, ‘Things will be okay but we don’t know much.’

 ‘Mom, can I have kids again?’